North Shore Hawaii: 5 Stops You Want To Make NOW (2021)

 Sunset Beach is one of the most scenic beaches of the North Shore and for good reason.
 Fine grained sand complemented by beautiful blue waters this is a great place to hang for the day or to pop in for Sunset.
 Sunset Beach is another popular surf area so those who want to get out in the water will have their fill.
-Banzai Pipeline is just down the beach for those who want to see the big boy swell if it’s firing.
+Banzai Pipeline is just down the beach for those who want to see the big boy swell if it’s firing

-Sunset Pillbox Hike (Ehukai)
+Top North Shore Hike - Sunset Pillbox Hike (Ehukai)

 The North Shore isn’t blessed with the amount of hiking as other parts of the island but what it does have is the Ehukai Pillbox Hike.
-This easy 2.1 mile heavily trafficked hike is well worth a stop to capture the beauty of the North Shore from above.
+This easy 2.1 mile heavily trafficked out and back hike, is well worth a stop to capture the beauty of the North Shore from above.
 Park at Sunset Elementary school and you will find the trail head on your left.
 Midday can be very humid so bring water and a camera.
 It’s a fairly easy hike but the reward are views like this.

 Don’t let the name scare you off from this snorkelers paradise.
 Sharks Cove is one of the most popular snorkeling destinations on the island and for good reason, there are a loads of underwater schools.
 You probably won’t see any sharks here for but you will see plethora’s of underwater creatures and quite possibly some Turtles (Honu).